“My Cup Runneth Over”

 ["Canon of Supreme Mystery"]

-This image arose in my mind as a contra-tempo, a contrasting, alternative, or complementary choice to Mercury’s Caduceus (Rod of Hermes).
+This image rises as a contra-tempo, a contrasting, and alternative or complementary choice to Mercury’s Caduceus (Rod of Hermes).
 The image in the painting is a symbol of healing.
 However, the caduceus is not a symbol of healing.
-The caduceus is only often confused with the symbol of healing because it is so similar to the Rod of Asclepius.
+The Caduceus is only often confused with the symbol of healing because it is so similar to the Rod of Asclepius.
 The Rod of Asclepius, in its turn, is a symbol of healing.
-Both the caduceus and the Rod of Asclepius have a snake (or snakes) entwined around a staff (Phallic symbols).In particular, the Caduceus has two winged snakes facing each other; the rod of Asclepius has only one snake and it is never winged.
+Both have a snake (or snakes) entwined around a staff (Phallic symbols).
+In particular, the Caduceus has two winged snakes facing each other; the rod of Asclepius has only one snake and it is never winged.

-Similarly to the rod of Asclepius, the cup of Hygeia is also a symbol of healing.
+Like the rod of Asclepius, the cup of Hygeia is also a symbol of healing.
 The Ancient Greek goddess Hygeia, daughter of Asclepius, was associated with feminine traits of healing: hygiene, cleanliness, sanitation (prevention of sickness), and conservation of good health.

-One of the maxims of Alchemy was:
+One of the maxims of alchemy was:

-"That which is Below corresponds to that which is Above, and that which is Above corresponds
+"That which is Below corresponds to that which is Above, and that which is Above corresponds to that which is

-to that which is Below, to accomplish the miracle of the One Thing."
+Below, to accomplish the miracle of the One Thing."

-“My Cup runneth Over” is about inebriation, pleasure, freedom, and healing, transcendence, resurrection.
-At the same time, it is about passion, it is about compassion.
+The painting is about inebriation, pleasure, freedom, and healing, transcendence, resurrection.
+Also, it’s as much about compassion as it is about passion.
 The diagram is at the same time the cup of Hygeia and two women having sex.
 The half-spheres are their bottoms and breasts.
-The circles in the center represent more than one type of female erogenous zones rubbing on each other.
-As their bodies overflow with erotic fluids as David’s cup and Jesus’s grail overflow with wine, and the cup of Hygeia overflows with medicine and healing.
+The circles in the center represent more than one type of female erogenous zone rubbing on each other.
+As their bodies overflow with erotic fluids, David’s cup and Jesus’s grail overflow with wine, and the cup of Hygeia overflows with medicine.

-However, even though the remembrance of Mercury, Asclepius, King David, and Jesus permeates this text, the diagram in the painting is exclusively feminine.
-Or, at least, it is the depiction of the victory of the feminine through overflow, by not being able to be contained, or even not being able (or not willing) to contain itself.
 The over-position of triangles appears twice in the diagram.
 Once inside the cup, and a second time floating over the cup.
-As with every other symbol in the painting, these symbols (the triangles) have different levels of meaning also.
+As with every other symbol in the painting, the triangles have different levels of meaning.
 Symbolically, a pointing down triangle means “what is below”.
 A pointing-up triangle means “what is above”.
-In this painting, they appear twice conjoining inside the wine/medicine and in the skies: “As above, as below.”
-At the same time, triangles can be usually seen as a metaphor for women’s pubic areas.
+In this painting they appear twice conjoining inside the wine/medicine and in the skies: “As above, as below.”

-“Milk” and “Honey” are two women who are having sex in rebellion against the historic and religious hegemony of men.
-They are doing it with their bodies (inside the cup: wine, medicine, body fluids) and they are doing it with their spirits (in the skies).
-The symbol floating in the sky reminds of the Star of David.
+At the same time, triangles have their shape attributed to women’s pubic areas.
+These two women having sex is a rebellion against the historic and religious hegemony of men.
+They are rebelling with their bodies (inside the cup: wine, medicine, body fluids) and they are doing it with their spirits (in the skies).
+The symbol floating in the sky reminds me of the Star of David.
 The Star of David among other things represents Israel (The Land of Milk and Honey).
-But the star in the sky in the painting chose to be represented as the conjoining of a white triangle representing the “below” (pointing down), and the black triangle representing what is “above” (pointing up).
+But the star in the sky chose to be represented as the conjoining of a white triangle representing the “below”, and the black triangle representing what is “above”.
 At the same time, the white triangle, in my mind, is a representation of the white dove that appeared during the baptism of Christ in the Bible.
+Interestingly enough, “dove” is slang for women's genitalia in Brazilian Portuguese.

 In the first version of this painting that came to my mind right after the dream, the word “Milk” appeared written above the cup, and “Honey” appeared written below the cup.
 However, as I went working on the drafts, the letter “K” at the end of “Milk” and the letter “Y” at the end of “Honey” decided to stand alone.
 Eventually, the letter “K” became an “X” over a trace.
 Ultimately, I figured out by insight, that these letters were a reference to the XY sex-determination system.